State Authorization Reciprocity Agreement (SARA)

 Application and Approval Form for Institutional Participation in SARA: DOWNLOAD HERE (Note: Please disregard page 8 of the application.)

-In addition to completing the application form and attaching the requested documents, please provide a link to your institution’s grievance/complaint process or a page reference for the process in your catalog or student handbook.
+In addition to completing the application form and attaching the requested documents, you are asked to provide a link to your institution’s grievance/complaint process or a page reference for the process in your catalog or student handbook, and a link to professional licensure disclosures for each program that leads to professional licensure.
+More information about Professional Licensure disclosures can be found HERE.

 What are the fees?